Danilo-Acosta5389/Safari-web-debug-tool/README.md

 I'm just setting it up for you.

-## For installation after cloning repo.
+## For installation after cloning repo

 Simply follow these steps: